ipeis/HMCTuning/README.md

 from examples.distributions import *
 from examples.utils import *

+# Load the log probability function of MoG, and the initial proposal
 logp = get_logp('gaussian_mixture')
 mu, var0 = get_proposal('gaussian_mixture')   # [0, 0],  [0.01, 0.01]